 The Alphabet Models

-The models that follow on this website are built by study of the Phoenician Alphabet.
+The models on this website are rediscovered by study of the Phoenician Alphabet.
 We call it the Paleo Alphabet to be very precise.
 We think this alphabet from Moses' day was used by Solomon to write a letter to Hiram, king of Phoenicia, in order for Solomon to obtain logs for his Pagan Temple at Jerusalem.

 Hiram learned this alphabet this way.
 Hiram then used it in his international trading operations.
 Through that use it was picked up around the world.
-It became the basis for Latin, Greek and perhaps all other phonetic alphabets on earth.
+It became the basis for Latin, Greek and some suggest all the other phonetic alphabets on earth.

-Once the alphabet was becoming embedded in cultures around the world, the alphabet itself was dropped in the day of Nebuchadnezzar.
-The uninspired Hebrew was designed at the hand of Daniel, and then used as a target for a translation.
+Once the alphabet was becoming embedded in cultures around the world, the alphabet itself was dropped from religious texts in the day of Nebuchadnezzar.
+The uninspired Hebrew was designed at that time by the hand of Daniel.
+It was then used as a target for a translation.
 Uninspired Greek was used in a similar way in New Testament times.

-The following 3d letter designs are the fully recovered crumbs from which entire loaves of inspired text can eventually be baked.
+The 100 3d letter designs are the fully recovered crumbs from which entire loaves of inspired text can eventually be baked.

-There are a series of additional models, primarily dealing with display and storage of those letters.
+There are a series of additional 3d models still to be posted here.
+The are primarily dealing with display and storage of those letters.
 These models are specifically designed to show off the design relationships that students must learn to fully grasp the alphabet.

 These are fundamental lessons to the study of scripture even when someone is reading a translation.
 We cannot stress this point enough.